 A domain name is the address of a web site, e.g. www.yourcompany.com.
 One company that administers the licensing of domain names is Network Solutions.
 You can check the availability a name by clicking here.
 There are many extensions (*.com, *.net, *.org, etc.) to choose from, but for most companies, you will want to stay with the *.com extension.
 The costs related to this process are discussed above.

-All content for your web site, unless otherwise agreed to in writing, must be delivered to denning e-solutions in an electronic format.
+All content for your web site, unless otherwise agreed to in writing, must be delivered to dandelion marketing in an electronic format.

 - Copy/text to be included in the content areas of your site can be sent as either Word *.doc files or simple text files *.txt (created using a text editor like Notepad in Windows).

-- Graphics files can be sent as GIF, JPEG, TIFF, or BMP files.
+- Graphics files can be sent as GIF, JPEG, TIFF, PNG or EPS files.
 If your graphics are in another file type, please email us for direction.
 We may be able to use what you have or walk you through converting the file to another type.

 - Send files via email to: email@example.com – please see note below.

 NOTE: Please do not send any email attachments that total (all files together, not individual files) more than 3 MB per message.
-If your graphics files are larger than that, you can send them online in one of two ways: 1) use a service like www.hightail.com, or 2) create a folder with your files in www.dropbox.com and share the folder with us using these email addresses: firstname.lastname@example.org and email@example.com.
+If your graphics files are larger than that, you can share them with us online through Dropbox, a free file-share service.
+1) Sign up for an account if you do not already have one.
+2) Create a folder for your website and upload your files to it.
+3) Share the folder with us using these email addresses: firstname.lastname@example.org and email@example.com.

 Short Answer: Probably not.